-UKS – Young Artists’ Society is getting ready to open the doors to our new home in central Oslo – a place bursting with history, an exhibition space full of the freshest contemporary art, desk spaces in our library and steaming hot coffee on soft sofas in our new lounge.
+UKS – Young Artists’ Society opened the doors to our new home in central Oslo this year – a place bursting with history, an exhibition space full of the freshest contemporary art, desk spaces in our library and steaming hot coffee on soft sofas in our new lounge.

 We have received generous support from Norwegian councils and foundations, and we are adding funds of our own for the renovation of a home for young art to be developed over the next 10 years or more.
 In total we have raised 4.6 million Norwegian kroner (about 460,000 EUR) of our total budget of 5 million NOK.
 Now we need help in raising the last 400,000 NOK (40,000 EUR) to ensure a steady flow of oxygen through our beautiful new premises.